xan105/web-component-markdown/README.md

 Markdown is rendered into the light DOM without any predefined CSS styling, **this is by design**.<br/>
 Use regular selectors to style just like you would for the rest of the page.

-For syntax highlighting you can use one of the many [hljs themes](https://github.com/highlightjs/highlight.js/tree/main/src/styles) available.
+For code syntax highlighting you can use one of the many [hljs themes](https://github.com/highlightjs/highlight.js/tree/main/src/styles) available.

 💡That being said, there is a basic CSS style with Github-like syntax highlighting available in the `./dist` folder to get you started.